“RNT has transformed my health in so many ways” - Milesh

 – Be strong, committed and give everything to the process – you won’t regret it.

 I’d like to thank a few people who’ve been on this journey with me.
 Thanks to Akash for creating an amazing community, the work you’ve done to create this community to educate and transform lives is nothing but commendable.
-I’d like to thank my coach Kunal who is not only a great coach but very personable – it’s been a pleasure to learn off you and I look forward to learning more during the next phase.
-Lastly and definitely a worthy mention – I’d like to thank my amazing fiancé Sonal who I am marrying in October – she’s been a fantastic support throughout the journey and continues to be supportive, someone who listened to my ‘Why’ and rode the difficult periods with me to which I will be forever grateful for.
+I’d like to thank the RNT team – it’s been a pleasure to learn from all of you and I look forward to learning more during the next phase.
+Lastly and definitely a worthy mention – I’d like to thank my amazing partner Sonal – she’s been a fantastic support throughout the journey and continues to be supportive, someone who listened to my ‘Why’ and rode the difficult periods with me to which I will be forever grateful.